LisaAnne/DCC/README.txt

 (3) Download the most recent version of my models, etc from this link: "https://drive.google.com/file/d/0B_U4GvmpCOecdVVGazhQbGRnY1E/view?usp=sharing"
 (4) Optional -- ImageNet dataset (http://image-net.org/download).
 For the ImageNet experiments, some classes are outside the 1,000 classes chosen for the ILSVRC challenge.

 To begin, please run: ./setup.sh

 This will download extra data needed for DCC (e.g., the held-out MSCOCO dataset) as well as pre-trained models.

+Use:
+	- z: path to the zip file containing my data/models
+	- i: if flag included, will not download coco images.
+        - a: if flag included, will not download coco train/val annotations.
+Must indicate where coco annotations are on your machine
+        - t: if flag included, will not download the coco eval tools

 Next, copy "utils/config.example.py" to "utils/config.py" and make sure all paths match the paths on your machine.
-In particular, you will need to indicate the path to your caffe directory, the MSCOCO dataset and evaluation toolbox, and imagenet images.
+In particular, you will need to indicate the path to your caffe directory, the MSCOCO dataset and evaluation toolbox (if you did not download these using setup.sh), and imagenet images.

 Now that everything is setup, we can evaluate the DCC model.